 There are many continuing education options to learn taxonomy creation, some through library/information science schools, some through professional associations, and some through commercial conference and training programs.
 I have been providing taxonomy training since 2007, through online courses, conference workshops, and corporate workshops, both in-person and virtual.
 I have been impressed with the diversity of backgrounds, job roles, organization types, and global locations of the workshop participants over the years.

 I teach various online and in-person workshops.
 The latest information is on my website page Courses and Workshops.

 SEMANTiCS conference, Amsterdam, Monday September 6, 9:00 am - 12:30 Central European Time.
 Available both online and in-person.

 "Taxonomy and Metadata Design"

-Through Technology Transfer, Rome (with the availability simultaneous interpretation and slides translated into Italian).
+Through Technology Transfer, Rome (with the availability simultaneous interpretation into Italian).

 The challenge we have not figured out is how to quantify and justify in tangible dollar value the ongoing work.
 At the 2017 Taxonomy Bootcamp I won signed copy of your 2nd edition book (which I treasure) by stumping the taxonomy experts with this question.
 Has the hard business value case been documented and can it be explained in concrete dollar value?
 Are there any documented business cases available to share?ReplyDelete